Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Cyclic training encodes a memory

 \subsection{The dynamics of contact changes}

 We now turn our attention to understanding how a system reaches an absorbing manifold and why this manifold is marginally absorbing.
-These questions will be fully answered in Section~\ref{sec:mechanism}, but first, a significant clue comes from looking at the forming and breaking of particle-particle contacts.
-To study this, we define the contact map $\mathcal{C}_{ij}(t)$ as
+These questions will be fully answered in Section~\ref{sec:mechanism}, but first, a significant clue comes from looking at the forming and breaking of particle-particle contacts. {First, note that large-scale structural rearrangements are not observed after the system reaches a MAM.
+Such rearrangements occur for earlier training cycles, e.g. Fig.~\ref{fig:methods}c, and presumably help steer the system away from minimally stable configurations, but they do not appear critical for the precise encoding of memory.
+However, particle-particle contacts can form and break without causing a structural rearrangement, e.g. Fig.~\ref{fig:methods}c, and these topological changes to the configuration will prove to be the key to understanding MAM formation.}